-Sets the command path in the PATH environment variable (the set of directories used to search for executable files).
-If used without parameters, path displays the current command path.
+Sets the command path in the PATH environment variable, specifying the set of directories used to search for executable (.exe) files.
+If used without parameters, this command displays the current command path.

 |;||Separates directories in the command path.
 If used without other parameters, ; clears the existing command paths from the PATH environment variable and directs Cmd.exe to search only in the current directory.|